AI Tools10 min read

 Application by Role

-The PACED framework applies universally, but the highest-value use cases differ by role.
+The PACED framework applies universally.
+But the highest-value use cases differ by role.

 HR Professionals